A quick guide for social workers

 Improving access to social care for adults with autism (Social Care Institute for Excellence).

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on autism spectrum disorder in adults: diagnosis and management.
+This content has been co-produced by NICE and the social care institute for excellence (SCIE).
+It is based on NICE’s guideline on enabling positive lives for autistic adults.